Symfony2, working with Doctrine entities

 MySQL Year field type

-Doctrine has many problem, one of these is working with a MySQL date year field type.
-Symfony (and even Zend) apps don't work when you select this field types.
-Solution: check out this question on stackoverflow.
+Doctrine has problems, one of these is working with a MySQL date year field type.
+Symfony (and even Zend) apps don't work when you select these field types.
+Solution: check out this question on StackOverflow.
 The last answer worked for me too, update the notation with this one on your field name: